gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     admin_user = glance
     admin_password = glanceServ

 ..
-Very interesting: we mispelled the password here, but we only get errors when getting the list of VM from horizon.
+Very interesting: we misspelled the password here, but we only get errors when getting the list of VM from horizon.
 Booting VM from nova actually worked!!!

-Information on how to connect to the mysql database are stored in the ``/etc/glance/glance-api.conf`` file.
+Information on how to connect to the MySQL database are stored in the ``/etc/glance/glance-api.conf`` file.
 The syntax is similar to the one used in the``/etc/keystone/keystone.conf`` file,  but the name of the option is ``sql_connection`` instead::

     sql_connection = mysql://glanceUser:glancePass@10.0.0.3/glance

-On this file, we also need to specify the rabbitmq host (default is ``localhost``).
+On this file, we also need to specify the RabbitMQ host (default is ``localhost``).
 The other rabbit parameters should be fine::

     rabbit_host = 10.0.0.3